A Custom Home Building Guide

 1. Barden In-House Professionals

-Our in-house team is responsible for designing the home, manufacturing the framing, and supplying all other materials to finish the home.
+Our in-house team is responsible for designing the home, manufacturing the building components and supplying all of the other materials included in the Barden package.

 The materials we supply include: